kangakum36/FlowAI/README.md

-### Organization updates to this repo and additional models coming soon.
+### Organization updates to this repo and additional models coming soon

 # FlowAI
 AI project for Flow Cytometry Analysis